-In a previous study [14], we showed that diaphragm oxidative stress could be a contributor to the intrinsic respiratory muscle dysfunction of severe COPD patients.
-In that study, however, neither the nature of the oxidatively modified proteins nor the generation of ROS within the diaphragm fibers of COPD patients were explored.
-On this basis, it is now hypothesized that excessive ROS production in the diaphragm muscles of severe COPD patients, chronically exposed to inspiratory overloads, would target specific proteins involved in muscle contractile function, thereby contributing to the recognized in vivo ventilatory muscle dysfunction.
-Accordingly, our objectives were first to identify the nature of the oxidatively modified proteins (protein carbonylation) in the diaphragms of patients with both severe and moderate COPD and in control subjects, and second to explore the generation of superoxide anion within several muscle compartments in the diaphragms of the same patients and control individuals.
+In a previous study [14], it was shown that diaphragm oxidative stress could be a contributor to the intrinsic respiratory muscle dysfunction of severe COPD patients.
+However, in that study, neither the nature of the oxidatively modified proteins nor the generation of ROS within the diaphragm fibres of COPD patients were explored.
+On this basis, it is now hypothesised that excessive ROS production in the diaphragm muscles of severe COPD patients chronically exposed to inspiratory overloads would target specific proteins involved in muscle contractile function, thereby contributing to the recognised in vivo ventilatory muscle dysfunction.
+Accordingly, our objectives were: first, to identify the nature of the oxidatively modified proteins (protein carbonylation) in the diaphragms of patients with both severe and moderate COPD and in control subjects; and, secondly, to explore the generation of superoxide anion within several muscle compartments in the diaphragms of the same patients and control individuals.